Skip to content

 25%

-Of major retailers report 1,000+ store locations without pennies [RILA]
+Of major retailers reported 1,000+ store locations without pennies [RILA]

 66%

-Of retailers rounding down to benefit consumers, absorbing millions [RILA]
+Of retailers rounded down to benefit consumers, absorbing millions [RILA]

 $3M

-Expected loss for Kwik Trip this year from rounding down [Fortune]
+Loss Kwik Trip projected for 2025 from rounding down [Fortune]

-Cash handling costs represent over 5% of total cash intake for many businesses
+Industry estimates put cash handling costs at up to 5% of cash intake for some businesses

 Transportation